Scientists Look For Antibiotic-Resistant Germs In Raw Sewage

 "We demonstrated that indeed wastewater treatment plants are a good mirror of what we find in clinical settings," says Manaia.

-"This isn't unexpected," says Adam Smith, a environmental engineer at the University of Southern California who wasn't involved in the study.
+"This isn't unexpected," says Adam Smith, a environmental engineer at the University of Southern California, who wasn't involved in the study.
 "But it's necessary to demonstrate that the results from environmental monitoring correlate with results from the clinic," he says.
 "It is a bit frightening too, and adds to our understanding that what we put into the environment can eventually be relevant to human health."

 Thankfully for human health, the researchers also found that water treatment plants basically did their job.

 Drastically fewer resistant bacteria were found in the water leaving treatment plants, though the the north-south differences were still present.
-Southern countries showed slightly higher post-treatment levels of resistant bacteria than their northern neighbors.
+Southern countries showed slightly higher post-treatment levels of resistant bacteria than did their northern neighbors.

 "This result suggests that treatment plants are working properly, but they could be working better than they do," says Manaia.

-Much of these systems were designed 50 years ago, according to Manaia.
-"We weren't thinking about antibiotic resistance back then," says Manaia
+Many of these systems were designed 50 years ago, according to Manaia.
+"We weren't thinking about antibiotic resistance back then," she says.

 Pruden says this kind of monitoring isn't currently done in the United States.
 But widespread adoption "would be a game changer for public health, and not just related to antibiotic resistance."
 She imagines a world where a community could be put on alert for an uptick in norovirus before widespread infection, or the emergence of new strains of antibiotic resistance could be caught and contained before spreading.

-"A sewage collection and treatment system in the hallmark of a modern civilization," says Pruden.
+"A sewage collection-and-treatment system is the hallmark of a modern civilization," says Pruden.
 Monitoring levels of resistance in our sewage could be the next stage in their evolution.